 The class action bar eagerly awaited the U.S. Supreme Court’s January opinion in Campbell-Ewald Co. v.
 Gomez.
 At issue was what happens when a defendant makes a settlement offer or Rule 68 offer of judgment that would give the lead plaintiff full relief on his or her individual claims, but the lead plaintiff does not accept the offer.
 Does an unaccepted offer of full relief mean, as the defendant-petitioner argued, that a case or controversy no longer exists concerning the lead plaintiff’s individual claims, thereby divesting the district court of Article III jurisdiction, mooting the case and, in turn, mooting the putative class action?
 Or does the case simply continue because the court may not force a plaintiff to accept a settlement, as the plaintiff-respondent argued?
 The court had the potential to clarify a defendant’s ability to dispatch individual and class claims early, even when the lead plaintiff won’t take “yes” for an answer, to use the chief justice’s colorful quip.

-Murphy & McGonigle, P.C. announced today that Stephen J. Crimmins has joined the firm as a shareholder in its Washington DC and New York offices.
-Mr. Crimmins’ arrival continues the strong trend of top litigation and regulatory talent joining the financial services law firm that was founded in 2010 and now numbers 43 lawyers.
+Murphy & McGonigle, P.C. announced today that Howard Kramer has joined the firm as a shareholder in its Washington office.
+Mr. Kramer’s arrival continues the strong trend of top regulatory and litigation talent joining the financial services boutique law firm founded in 2010.